-c) Review the characteristics of high-need students (those who seem especially upset or depressed or show other signs of needing individual attention), and compile a list, based on staff observations, of these individual students.
-Arrangements can be made for clinical staff from Ulster County Mental Health Services to provide in-school counseling.

-d) Announce the funeral arrangements and encourage staff to attend, in order to provide support to students and their families.
+- these individual students.
+Arrangements can be made for clinical staff from Ulster County Mental Health Services to provide in-school counseling. - d) Announce the funeral arrangements and encourage staff to attend, in order to provide support to students and their families.